 Buddy Programme for support and practical matters

 We can imagine that having to self-quarantine in a country where you have just arrived can be challenging.
-The ASVA Student Union has set up a buddy system so you can connect with other students from your programme while self-quarantining.
+The ASVA Student Union has set up a buddy system to connect with other students from your programme while self-quarantining.
 These buddies can also assist you with practical matters such as groceries.
 More information: ASVA Buddy Programme.

 Introduction week online